Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Disc-One Final Boss: Radcliffe is initially the main villain of the LMD arc as he is the one who programmed Aida to become more ruthless and ultimately steal the Darkhold.
 However by the halfway point of the arc Aida kills him once she believes that his various regrets could lead towards him deactivating the Framework by which point she becomes the arc's true villain.

 - Everyone Has Standards: To Radcliffe, science is meant to improve humanity, not hinder or harm it.
 He was appalled to learn that HYDRA placed explosives in the Deathlok's ocular enhancements, believing it a horrible misuse of science.
 When he thinks that Fitz and Simmons are from HYDRA, he orders his security forces to take them away.
 While working for Hive, Radcliffe makes it pretty clear that he is uncomfortable working on non-volunteers and that his only interest is in advancing the human race.
 His accidental creation of the Alpha Primitives horrifies him.
 He also makes it absolutely clear to Aida that he does not approve of her killing Agent Nathanson and attempting to kill Agent May.

 - Evil Former Friend: To Fitz after his treachery is revealed.
 Interestingly, the Radcliffe LMD still indicates that Radcliffe still considers Fitz a friend, though it's fairly one-sided at that point.

-- Final Death: Well after his physical body was killed mid-season to trap his mind in the Framework permanently, his mind is finally deleted along with the rest of the Framework in the Season 4 finale.
+- Final Death: After his physical body was killed mid-season to trap his mind in the Framework permanently, his mind is finally deleted along with the rest of the Framework in the Season 4 finale.